Anglophone Crisis: By Cameroonian forces

 There is photographic evidence that shows a consistent strategy of burning down villages by Cameroonian forces.
 The army has claimed that the soldiers who were filmed were separatists wearing stolen Cameroonian Army uniforms, a claim that has been denied by local residents.
 Satellite images show extensive damage to villages.
 Journalists have been denied entry to the conflict zones, and soldiers have been forbidden from carrying mobile phones.
 In August 2018, the Centre for Human Rights and Democracy in Africa published a list of 105 villages that had been raided by government forces since October 2017.
 Citing eyewitness accounts, videos and photos as evidence, the Centre claimed that 71 of these villages had been completely destroyed and depopulated, while the remaining 34 had been partially deserted.

-With IEDs becoming a growing threat to its soldiers, the Rapid Intervention Battalion has allegedly forced civilians to act as human minesweepers.
+With IEDs becoming a growing threat to its soldiers, the BIR has allegedly forced civilians to act as human minesweepers.